-Personal Protective Equipment (PPE)
+Personal protective equipment (PPE)

-The lack of PPE or lack of suitable PPE is central to work health and safety.
-As one health worker, quoted in the Guardian during the Covid-19 crisis, said:
+The lack of PPE or lack of suitable PPE has become central to the current health crisis.
+As one health worker, quoted in the Guardian, said:

-"PPE is designed for a 6 foot 3 inch bloke built like a rugby player 8."
+"PPE is designed for a 6 foot 3 inch bloke built like a rugby player."
+11